-Implement Naviance college and career curriculum that is aligned and sequenced toward increasingly challenging subject matter and skills needed for postsecondary entry and success.Naviance will provide the curriculum for Phase I and II of the Back On Track Model: Enriched Preparation and Post-Secondary Bridging.
+Implement Naviance college and career curriculum that is aligned and sequenced toward increasingly challenging subject matter and skills needed for postsecondary entry and success.
+Naviance provides the curriculum for Phases I and II of the Back On Track Model: Enriched Preparation and Post-Secondary Bridging.